This gorgeous galaxy cluster is 'shock heating' itself to 25 times hotter than our sun's core

 Galaxies of a feather flock together, and sometimes they turn into infernos.
-It might look like a 1960s sci-fi TV show special effect, but a colorful new image of a galaxy cluster has revealed a "cosmic furnace" and caught the attention of European Space Agency scientists.
+It might look like a 1960s sci-fi TV show special effect, but a colorful new image of a galaxy cluster reveals a "cosmic furnace" and has caught the eye of European Space Agency scientists.

 A galaxy cluster is exactly what it sounds like: a collection that can contain thousands of galaxies.
 In this wild image, sub-clusters of galaxies (seen in bluish-purple) are colliding into each other, ramping up the temperature of the gases around them in a process called "shock heating."